pashtari/factorizer/README.md

 ## Introduction

 **Factorizer** leverages the power of low-rank matrix approximation to construct end-to-end deep models for medical image segmentation.
 Built upon differentiable matrix factorization layers and matricize operations, Factorizers with U-Shaped architectures can compete favorably with CNN and Transformer baselines in terms of accuracy, scalability, and interpretability.
-The methods and results for the task of brain tumor segmentation are presented in detail in the [paper](https://arxiv.org/abs/2202.12295).
+Details on the methods and results for brain tumor segmentation and stroke lesion segmentation can be found in our [paper](https://doi.org/10.1016/j.media.2022.102706).

 ![teaser](figures/graphical_abstract.png)

 ## Installation

 First make sure that you have already installed [PyTorch](https://pytorch.org/get-started/locally/) since the details on how to do this depend on whether you have a CPU, GPU, etc. Then, for installing the Factotizer package, do this:

 ```bash